WSYM-TV

 WSYM-TV (channel 47) is a television station in Lansing, Michigan, United States, affiliated with the Fox network.
-Owned by the E. W. Scripps Company, the station has studios on West Saint Joseph Street (along I-496) in downtown Lansing, and its transmitter is located in Hamlin Township along M-50/M-99/South Clinton Trail.
+It is owned by Gray Media alongside NBC affiliate WILX-TV (channel 10).
+The two stations share studios on American Road (near I-96) in Lansing; WSYM-TV's transmitter is located in Hamlin Township along M-50/M-99/South Clinton Trail.

-Channel 47 in Lansing went on the air December 1, 1982, as WFSL-TV.
-Owned by real estate developers Joel Ferguson and Sol Steadman as an independent station.
+Channel 47 in Lansing went on the air December 1, 1982, as WFSL-TV, owned by real estate developers Joel Ferguson and Sol Steadman as an independent station.
 Although Lansing was the largest market in the country without a full-time ABC affiliate, the network rebuffed Ferguson and Steadman's requests for an affiliation to avoid encroaching on the service areas of three nearby affiliates.
 Ferguson and Steadman sold WFSL-TV to The Journal Company in 1985; the new owners changed the call sign to WSYM-TV.
 In spite of the 1986 launch of Fox, WSYM-TV's continued courtship of ABC led it to avoid the new network.
 This changed when Ferguson started a second Lansing station, WLAJ, in 1990.
 Ferguson designed WLAJ's signal pattern to meet ABC's requirements and win that network's affiliation, leading WSYM-TV to become a Fox affiliate.

-Under Journal, WSYM-TV began a 10 p.m. newscast in 1997 but turned over production of its newscasts to local NBC affiliate WILX-TV in 2004.
+Under Journal, WSYM-TV began a 10 p.m. newscast in 1997 but turned over production of its newscasts to WILX-TV in 2004.
 The station eventually aired morning, early evening, and late evening newscasts produced by WILX.
-After Journal's stations merged into the E. W. Scripps Company in 2015, the station began an in-house news operation at the start of 2021.
-Scripps intends to trade WSYM-TV to WILX-TV owner Gray Media in a transaction announced in July 2025.
+After Journal's stations merged into the E. W. Scripps Company in 2015, WSYM-TV began an in-house news operation at the start of 2021.
+Scripps traded WSYM-TV to WILX-TV owner Gray Media in a transaction completed in April 2026.